-If you have made an application for admission, have read all the information here and on the UKCISA website, but are still not sure what fees you are likely to pay, or if you are a current student and would like a re-assessment of your status, complete the fee questionnaire and contact the Student Fees Team for an assessment.
+If you have received an offer of a place, have read all the information here and on the UKCISA website, but are still not sure what fees you are likely to pay, or if you are a current student and would like a re-assessment of your status, complete the fee questionnaire and contact the Student Fees Team for an assessment.

-We are unable to carry out assessments if you have not yet made an application for admission to the University.
+We do not normally carry out assessments if you have not yet received an offer of a place from the University.

 To find out whether you qualify to pay fees at the Home/EU rate for some or all of your course, visit the fee classification page.